 When planning their wedding, this couple knew they wanted to break from tradition and do it their own way.
 We think they did a great job for $34,000.
 Read on to see their awesome wedding at The Atrium!

 Editors Note: This was one of the first weddings at The Atrium when it opened, and since then various updates have been made to make it even more fabulous.
-Check out this article about The Atrium for more info and photos featuring this beautiful space.
+Check out this article about The Atrium and this Atrium Cost Breakdown for more info and photos featuring this beautiful space.

 Married In Milwaukee Family Used: